steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 Now that we have created the physical objects (the nodes, remember our previous definition), we proceed to create the network interface cards (NICs, i.e. net devices) that will communicate the different nodes.
-But first we need to set up the MAC layer.
+But first, we need to set up the MAC layer.
 For this, we use the ``NqosWifiMacHelper`` which provides an object factory to create instances of WiFi MACs, that do not have 802.11e/WMM-style QoS support enabled.
-We picked this one because we are just interested in sending and receiving some dat without QoS.
+We picked this one because we are just interested in sending and receiving some data without QoS.
 By setting the type as ``AdhocWifiMac``, we tell ns-3 that the nodes work in a decentralized way.
-We also need to set the devices data rate control algorithms, which we do with the ``WifiHelper`` by setting the remote station manager property to ``ConstantRateWifiManager`` for data and control packets using the given ``phyMode``.
+We also need to set the devices data rate control algorithms, which we do with the ``WifiHelper``.
+This is achieved by setting the remote station manager property to ``ConstantRateWifiManager`` for data and control packets using the given ``phyMode``.
 This implies that we a fixed data rate for data and control packet transmissions.
-With all the previous settings we create our (2) WiFi cards and put them in a container by doing ``NetDeviceContainer devices = wifi.Install (wifiPhy, wifiMac, c);``
+With all the previous settings we create our (2) WiFi cards and put them in a container by doing ``NetDeviceContainer devices = wifi.Install (wifiPhy, wifiMac, c);``.

 Mobility model and helper
 ^^^^^^^^^^^^^^^^^^^^^^^^^